 Keenan is an adjunct instructor in the Department of Sociology

-and Social Work and an environmental analyst for BIO-WEST, Inc.
+and an environmental analyst for BIO-WEST, Inc.

 While he spent most of his "growing up" years in Colorado,

 Sean is actually a native of Dodge City, Kansas!
 Sean and his

 wife, Jen Levy, live in Logan, Utah.
 They enjoy skiing, hiking,

 a Ph.D. in sociology at Utah State University in 2000.
 His research